Please visit “Working with IISC to Advance Racial Equity” to learn about how to access our consulting and training services.

 An Overview of IISC’s Services

-IISC works with individuals, organizations, networks, and communities that are committing to transformational, long-term change for racial equity.
+IISC works with individuals, organizations, networks, and communities that are committing to collaborative, transformational, and long-term change for racial equity.

-– Designing and delivering trainings to build collaborative capacity for racial equity and facilitative leadership
+- Training: We design and deliver trainings to build collaborative capacity and skills for racial equity and facilitative leadership.

 IISC is guided by these design principles in our approach to all of our consulting and training engagements: